cetz-package/cetz/src/path-util.typ

   }
 }

-/// Get position and direction on path
+/// Finds the position and direction of a point a distance along from the start of a path.
+Returns an {{array}} of two vectors where the first is the position, and the second is the direction.
 ///
 /// - segments (array): List of path segments
-/// - t (float): Position (from 0 to 1)
+/// - t (int,float,ratio): Absolute position on the path if given an float or integer, or relative position if given a ratio from 0% to 100%.
+When this value is negative, the point will be found from the end of the path instaed of the start.
+/// - extrapolate (bool): If true, use linear extrapolation if distance is outsides the path's range
-/// - clamp (bool): Clamp position between 0 and 1
+/// - clamp (bool): Clamps the distance between the start and end of a path.
-/// -> tuple: Tuple of the point at t and the scaled direction
+/// -> array
 #let direction(segments, t, samples: default-samples, clamp: false) = {
   let (segment, distance, length, ..) = segment-at-t(segments, t, samples: samples, clamp: clamp) let (kind, ..pts) = segment